tonyvu2014/android-shoppingcart/README.md

 # android-shoppingcart
-An implementation of android shopping cart for Android
+An implementation of android shopping cart library project for Android